bribes/FaavJS/README.md

 player.servers.hypixel.networkLevel; //returns the players hypixel network level. player.servers.hypixel.karma; //returns the players hypixel karma.

+//im way to lazy to document all the hypixel stats so to see them all go to the website your using jsmc on and do player.servers.hypixel.stats in the inspect element console.

 //HYPIXEL GUILDS
 player.servers.hypixel.guild.name; //returns the guild name of the guild the player is currently in. player.servers.hypixel.guild.createdAt; //returns the creation date of the guild that the player is in.